Paleontology in Minnesota: Prehistory

 The gap in the fossil record that began in the late Paleozoic spans the entire Triassic period of the ensuing Mesozoic era.
 However, during the ensuing Jurassic a sea once more intruded into the state.
 No fossils are known from sediments deposited by this sea.
 Minnesota played host to the northeastern corner of yet another sea during the ensuing Cretaceous period.
 Ammonites, clams, and oysters lived here.
 Ammonites and oysters were preserved in the Coleraine area.
 Contemporary gastropods and pelecypods left behind abundant fossils in what is now the Mesabi Range.
 Fish teeth and bones were preserved in Big Stone County.
 Sawfish lived in the state during the Cretaceous.
+Pholidosaurid remains, belonging to Terminonaris, have been unearthed in Minnesota.

 On land, the local vegetation flourished under a hot climate.
 Minnesota's Cretaceous flora is known to have included more than two hundred kinds of plants.
 175 of these were dicotyledons.
 The state's Cretaceous flora included six species of cycads, Equisetum, evergreens, six species of ferns, laurels, pomegranates, poplars, tulip trees, giant redwoods, and willows.
-Scant dinosaur fossils have been discovered in Minnesota such as the tooth and vertebrae of a dromaeosaur, and hadrosaur bones preserved in the Dakota Formation.
+Scant dinosaur fossils have been discovered in Minnesota such as the claw of a dromaeosaur, and hadrosaur bones preserved in the Dakota Formation.
 Much of Minnesota's dinosaur fossils are the bones and teeth left behind by bloated dinosaur carcasses drifting out into the Western Interior Seaway.
+Invertebrate fossils have been unearthed in Minnesota.

 Following the Mesozoic, a gap in the rock record spans the entire Cenozoic era except for the Quaternary.
 At points during the Wisconsin glaciation of the Pleistocene, Minnesota was covered by glaciers.
 Pleistocene plant fossils include logs, branches, leaves, and mosses.
 Among the Pleistocene fauna of Minnesota were badgers, beavers, bison, elk, woolly mammoths, mastodons, musk oxen, rabbits, reindeer, rodents, and skunks.
 Bison fossils are very common and were even preserved in sizable bonebeds in places like at Riverton's Sagamore Iron Mine and another in Itasca State Park.
 Elk remains are relatively common.